StSchwerdtfeger/Active-Inference-in-R/README.md

   to finish this together with other people and focus more on playing around with the actual matlab scripts.
   The R script is in general very slow and alot of things could be optimized, probably by using functionals from the apply family instead of loops...
+- Information theory for active inference tutorial.
+I want to put together all the code and tutorials on e.g., mutual information, Jenses inequality etc. that I found for R so far.